 The 2019 Florida Legislature enacted Section 366.96, Florida Statutes (F.S.), entitled "Storm protection plan cost recovery."
-Section 366.96(3), F.S., requires each public utility to file a transmission and distribution storm protection plan that covers the immediate 10-year planning period, and explains the systematic approach the utility will follow to achieve the objectives of reducing restoration costs and outage times associated with extreme weather events and enhancing reliability.
-Pursuant to Sections 366.96(5) and 366.96(6), F.S., every three years the Florida Public Service Commission (Commission) is required to determine whether it is in the public interest to approve, approve with modification, or deny each utility's transmission and distribution storm protection plan no later than 180 days after the utility files a plan that contains all of the elements required by Commission Rule.
-Rules 25-6.030 and 25-6.031, Florida Administrative Code (F.A.C.), implement Section 366.96, F.S.
+Section 366.96(3), F.S., established a new requirement that each public utility file a transmission and distribution storm protection plan (SPP) covering the immediate 10-year planning period, and explaining the systematic approach the utility will follow to achieve the objectives of reducing restoration costs and outage times associated with extreme weather events and enhancing reliability.
+Pursuant to Sections 366.96(5) and 366.96(6), F.S., the Florida Public Service Commission (Commission) is required every three years to determine whether it is in the public interest to approve, approve with modification, or deny each utility's SPP.